If you want to know how to learn Chinese, you’ve probably been told that it’s one of the hardest languages in the world.

 You can do a version of this online with scans from magazines you bring to your learning lessons, but there’s something magical about sitting with a native speaker whenever you can.
 Do this as often as possible.

-Step Thirteen: Stack On More Resources With The Same Focusing Rules
+Step Twelve: Stack On More Resources With The Same Focusing Rules

 The temptation to sign up for more courses will be ongoing.
 Eventually you should, taking care to schedule out your study sessions and complete each from beginning to end.
 Here are some of my favorites that I’ve completed: